Attacker Kills Four Children With Hatchet At Brazil Preschool - UrduPoint

 He then rode a motorcycle to a state police station and handed himself in, police said.

-"I just thank God for every moment I spent with my son," he said.
+"I just thank God for every moment I spent with my son," he said through tears.

+Brazilian media carried images of small bodies covered in white sheets on the preschool's playground, and a sobbing mother leaving the building carrying her son, who survived the ordeal.

-Andre Nazario, whose wife works at the preschool, said she had described a horrific scene when he spoke with her.
+Andre Nazario, whose wife works at the school, said she had described a horrific scene when he spoke with her.

 The attacker mainly struck his victims in the head, emergency official Diogo de Souza Clarindo told journalists.